 During the new year, hit the streets to see the spectacular China Lion Dance.
 There will also be an extravagant parade showcasing ethnic clothing, Emperor’s costumes, and lion and dragon dances.

-It’s not surprising for Singapore to be one of the best places in the world to spend Chinese New Year.
+It’s not surprising for Singapore to be one of the best places in the world to spend the Chinese New Year.
 Paint the town red literally and figuratively at Singapore’s Chinatown with an extravagant countdown party featuring live performances, fireworks, and the amazing Festive Street Bazaar.

 Even outside the holiday, Singapore’s Chinatown is still worth a visit.
 Go on the Chinatown Walking Tour via KKday to discover all the little-known gems hidden inside the historic neighborhood.